RichTeaMan/eatsy/readme.md

 - Transfer the dockerComposeAlternatives\docker-compose.yml file to your machine where you will be running the service.
   Your machine will need Docker and Docker-Compose installed.
-- Run the following command to run the application:
+- Run the following command in the directory where you have placed the docker-compose.yml file to run the application:

 ```
 docker-compose up -d